lex57ukr/docker-dotnetcore-template/README.md

 * Keep you normal workflow, i.e. build, debug, run unit tests -- there's minimum overhead to facilitate the container(s).
 * Files with the `.debug` suffix are used in development.
 * Production configuration can be used for creating, publishing or running an image.
+* Production image runs unit tests on build.
-* Uses the `Directory.Build.props` file to keep track of `local` vs `container` artifacts for richer coding sessions.
+* Uses the `Directory.Build.props` file to keep track of `local` vs `container` artifacts for rich coding sessions.

 For simple coding sessions, all you need is [git](https://git-scm.com/), [docker](https://www.docker.com/) and a source-code editor of your choice installed locally.
 Consider using [vscode](https://code.visualstudio.com/).

 ## Limitations

 * Production image cannot be debugged easily (because there's no debugger embedded in the image).
-* `OmniSharp` plugin and its integrated unit test runner run locally.
+* `OmniSharp` plugin and its integrated unit test runner in `vscode` run locally.

 For the best experience, it is recommended to install a compatible .NET Core SDK.
 This will not be required, if `OmniSharp` tooling can be targeted to talk to the container instead of the local installation.
 However, local .NET Core SDK is not required to develop in any other editor (but then you may lose debugger support).